KristofferStrube/Blazor.WebIDL/README.md

 ```

 # Issues
 Feel free to open issues on the repository if you find any errors with the package or have wishes for features.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) for details on how to best contribute to the repository.

 # Related repositories
 This project is used in the following projects: